 Residents can purchase cheap health insurance in South Dakota on the federally run state insurance exchange.
 South Dakota currently has two insurers that provide coverage for the state: Avera Health Plans Inc. and Sanford Health Plan.

 We conducted research and found that the Sanford Simplicity $4,750 is the cheapest Silver health plan available in the majority of counties in South Dakota.
-However, the Avera 3000 policy is the most affordable Silver plan in approximately one-quarter of the state.
 The Sanford TRUE $4,750 is the cheapest Silver plan in the state, but it is only available in three counties.

 Select a plan tier to learn more: